ad-freiburg/ad-blog/content/post/project-tokenization-repair-transformers.md

 **Training details**

-The most important training information and hyperparamters are shown in the table below:
+The most important training information and hyperparameters are shown in the table below:

 | Component              | Info                                                         |
 |:----------------------:|:------------------------------------------------------------:|